Overview of all tracks

 Agile Product Management

-Agile product management, product ownership, and projects – how do they all fit together?
-And how much ownership is in the DNA of a product owner who has to struggle with roadmaps and timelines?
-These are only two facets of many, which we want to look at in the new track Agile Product Management.
-J. S. as a long-time product owner, is looking forward to your submissions and will get down to the nitty-gritty with you.
+Agile product management, product ownership and projects – how do these all fit together?
+And how much ownership is in the DNA of product owners struggling with roadmaps and timelines these days?
+These are just two aspects of many that we want to explore in the Agile Product Management track.
+Jan Segers, a long-time product owner, is looking forward to your submissions and will get down to the nitty-gritty with you.

-In the Culture Lounge, we talk with people who work in innovative, Agile organizations about the various aspects of corporate culture.
-Their problem-solving methods are often unconventional and unique.
-They report on their experiences by giving us insight into the positive aspects and challenges concerning such new forms of organization and approaches.
-They also discuss the effects this can have on people and how they work together in the company.
-In our interview format, we provide an exciting and uncensored insight into their world of thought, accompanied by questions from the audience.
+In the culture lounge we talk to people working in innovative, agile and pioneering organizations about the different aspects of corporate culture.
+Their ways of solving problems are often unconventional and unique.
+They report on their experiences, the advantages and challenges of such new organizational forms and methods, and what impact this can have on people and collaboration within the company.
+In our interview format, we provide an exciting, unfiltered insight into their world of thought, supplemented by questions from the audience.

 No one has to put up with boring, noisy workshops packed with slideshows that you don’t really learn much from anymore these days.
 Marc Bless and Dennis Wagner, the authors of the book “Agile Spiele – kurz & gut” (Agile games – short & sweet), host this track according to the motto: “Playfully achieve sustainable learning success”.
 The sessions range from trying out different agile games to basic facilitation techniques and professional debriefing of intensive agile simulations.
 Participants will learn many practical skills, as well as tips and tricks with which they can fill their toolbox for everyday life.